Paperspace/fastai-docker/fastai-fastbook/README.md

 ## Overview

-This is a docker build file designed to work with [Paperspace].
-The latest pre-built runtimes are pushed here: https://hub.docker.com/r/paperspace/fastai/
+This is a Dockerfile (a text file that allow you to build Docker images) designed to work with [Paperspace].
+The latest Docker images (pre-built runtimes) are pushed here: https://hub.docker.com/r/paperspace/fastai/

-This container is intended to be used with to be used with the latest (v4) fast.ai fastbook repo.
-You can find this repo here: https://github.com/fastai/fastbook and you can learn more about the Fast.ai book here: http://book.fast.ai/
+This Dockerfile is intended to be used with the fast.ai fastbook repo at https://github.com/fastai/fastbook You can learn more about the fast.ai book here: http://book.fast.ai/

 course-v4 is no longer a repo -- please use the clean directory of the fastbook repository (fastbook/clean) for that content